filt3rek/hscript-template/README.md

 #### Compilation directives
  - `-D hscriptPos` to report error line related to hscript macro exprs generator.
  - `-D hscript_template_macro_pos` to report error line related to generated expressions.
+ - `-D hscript_in_macro` to use run time-style templating in macro context (e.g., when using in your own macros).

 #### Notes
 *With the automatic build, the source file path is relative to the class file.*